ujjawal4046/Musiq/README.md

 # Musiq
 Music information and reviews website project

-The web application proposed allows a user to search for information using different search criteria for music.
+The web application allows a user to search for information using different search criteria for music.
 The different search criteria include
 - Artist